redhat-ai-dev/ai-lab-template/templates/chatbot/docs/index.md

 - Enabling RHOAI

-For more information please check out our documentation in our [source code repository](https://github.com/redhat-ai-dev/ai-lab-template)!
+For more information please check out our general template documentation in our [source code repository](https://github.com/redhat-ai-dev/ai-lab-template) as well as the source code for this template's generated application [here](https://github.com/redhat-ai-dev/ai-lab-samples/tree/main/chatbot)!